BOBtheROSS/StreetGenFromEdges/README.md

 created for Blender 2.90 but might work for alder versions

 # Description
-You can find the genrate button in the Sidebar of the 3D View.
-There is a tab called Gen.
+You can find the generate button in the Sidebar of the 3D View (to the right or press N to toggle it).
+In the Sidebar is a tab called Gen.
 ![Example_flat](./images/Sidebar.png)
 This Blender script generates street like geometry from the edges of a user created base mesh object.
 ![Example](./images/Example.png)